 Colombia has a high crime rate.
 Even though security has improved in recent years, practice caution at all time during your visit.
 Various factions still operate in the jungles of Colombia working in anything from the drug trade to kidnapping.

-Avoid wandering in unknown neighbourhoods and walking alone in the dark.
+Avoid wandering in unknown neighborhoods and walking alone in the dark.
 Do not accept drinks or cigarettes from strangers and refuse drugs at all times.
 Keep valuables in a safe place and don’t carry large amounts of cash with you.

 The coastlines are generally safe than the in-land.
-Be careful at beaches and other public places as pickpocketing and petty theft can occur.
+Be careful at beaches and other public places as pick-pocketing and petty theft can occur.
 Events like Carnaval are prime targets for these opportunists.

 Must-Sees in Colombia

-Colombia’s many cities and rainforests offer much to explore.
+Colombia’s many cities and rain forests offer much to explore.

 In major cities like Bogota and Cartagena, nightlife thrives.
 Visit any of the many clubs, but be aware of your surroundings.
 These cities are also sites for large Carnaval celebrations in February.
 These huge, week long parties invite travellers to let loose and have fun.